MrTechi-Dev/bomberbot_project_backend/README.md

  ```
  python3 manage.py runserver
  ```
-_3. This will open a server in your localhosat at :_
+_3. This will open a server in your localhos  at:_
 ```
 http://127.0.0.1:8000/
 Quit the server with CONTROL-C.